 In June 2017, Apple updated its App Store Review guidelines.
 New rules were added, banning all apps created from a commercialized template or app generation service.
-The changes stirred up a discussion about the scope of those guidelines and definition of templated apps.
+The changes stirred up a discussion about the scope of those guidelines and the definition of templated apps.
 This week, Apple published an amended version of the guidelines in an attempt to clarify their intentions.
 We welcome these clarifications as they are in line with our initial interpretation and our vision of high-quality apps.

 Templated Apps and Submission